jmreicha/autosnap/README.md

 A simple command line tool to for managing AWS volumes and snapshots.

+###Installation

+The easiest way to get up and running is to run `pip install -U autosnap`.
+Alternatively, you can fork/clone this project from github.
+After it has been cloned, run `python setup.py develop` from the autosnap root directory and you should be good to go.

 ###Configuration

 You will need to create a default config in the root of this directory called